 Also, attach a copy of your high school transcripts to this application.
-Your transcripts can be obtained from the guidance office.
+Your transcripts can be obtained from the school counseling office.

 Certification

-I certify that I have completed the above application form after careful consideration.
-If I am accepted for this Work-Based Learning Program, I will take advantage of every opportunity to improve my skills and efficiency in the classroom and the world of work.
+I certify that I have completed the above appliam accepted for this Work-Based Learning Propportunity to improve my skills and efficience rogram, I will take advantage of every

+Signature of Student: Date: